 Long Island Construction Accident Lawyer

 Every day, throughout Nassau and Suffolk Counties, workers are injured in construction accidents.
 Given the inherent dangers associated with the performance of construction work, the injuries are often debilitating and sometimes deadly.
-If you or a loved one have been injured while working on a construction site, contact the Long Island construction accident attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo P.C. for a free initial consultation.
+If you or a loved one have been injured while working on a construction site, contact the Long Island construction accident attorneys at Sullivan Papain Block McManus Coffinas & Cannavo P.C. for a free initial consultation.